Jamie Gillis: Career

-He appeared in more than 470 movies as an actor."
+He appeared in more than 470 movies as an actor.
 He also directed several adult movies.
-Openly bisexual, he appeared in many gay porn films, including a sex scene with Zebedy Colt in the 1975 Gerard Damiano BDSM-themed film The Story of Joanna.
+While appearing mostly in heterosexual pornography, Gillis was bisexual and occasionnally performed in gay porn, including a sex scene with Zebedy Colt in the 1975 Gerard Damiano BDSM-themed film The Story of Joanna.
 Gillis appeared in the mainstream Hollywood film Nighthawks (1981) as the boss of Lindsay Wagner's character (he's credited as 'Designer').
 He also made his name in two Radley Metzger films, The Opening of Misty Beethoven (1976) and Barbara Broadcast (1977); the former is considered, by award-winning author Toni Bentley, the "crown jewel" of the Golden Age of Porn.

 According to Al Goldstein, Gillis was always described as "sexually the wildest, most decadent, off-the-wall guy in the business."
-His scene with Brooke Fields was emblematic in this regard.
 He was a pioneer in the pornographic style known as Gonzo.
 In addition to starring in the first Buttman film, he also created the influential On the Prowl series.
 Featuring a porn star who rides in a limo looking for regular guys to have sex with, the video series was very popular and inspired a scene in the movie Boogie Nights.
-He also co-produced the popular Dirty Debutante series with fellow director and performer Ed Powers, as well as the Walking Toilet Bowl series of films that focused on golden showers and coprophilia.
+He also co-produced the popular Dirty Debutante series with fellow director and performer Ed Powers.
+In the early 1990s, he directed a series of low-budget videos called Jamie Gillis: The Private Tapes, meant for a niche market and sometimes for private customers, which focused on fetish themes such as BDSM but also on some occasions golden showers and coprophilia.